Ralph Canine: Military career

 Canine served in various combat posts in France during World War I, and elected to stay in the army after the armistice was signed in 1918.
 The interwar period was his education, when he traveled from one army post to another, filling just about any job that was vacant.
 When World War II broke out, Canine was well-fitted for responsibility.
 He became the chief of staff for the XII Corps, which served in General George S. Patton's Third Army during its race across France in 1944.
+In that capacity, he was twice decorated by the Union of Soviet Socialist Republics receiving the Order of the Patriotic War First Class and Bravery Medal when XII Corps linked up with Red Army units.
 After the war, he was rewarded with command of the 1st Infantry Division.

 In 1951 Canine became director of the Armed Forces Security Agency, which was America's first tentative step toward cryptologic unification.
 He was there long enough (one year) to see what the organization lacked.
 When President Harry S. Truman created the National Security Agency in 1952, Canine continued as its first director.
 He died unexpectedly of a pulmonary embolism in March 1969.
 He was buried in Arlington National Cemetery.